Ride-along: In fiction

-The 1993 film Cop and a Half portrays a boy on a ride-along, who witnesses a murder.
+The 1993 film Cop and a Half portrays a boy on a ride-along, who witnesses a murder committed by a gang.

-In the TV series Friends, the episode entitled "The One with the Ride-Along" features Chandler, Joey, and Ross on a ride-along with Phoebe's then-boyfriend Gary, who was a cop.
+In the TV series Friends, the episode entitled "The One with the Ride-Along" features Chandler, Joey, and Ross on a ride-along with Phoebe's then-boyfriend, Gary, who was a police officer.

 In The Simpsons episode "Separate Vocations", Bart Simpson goes on a ride-along with Springfield police officers Eddie and Lou, following an aptitude test which suggests that Bart is best suited as a police officer.

 An episode of Everybody Loves Raymond, "The Ride-Along", involves Ray going on a ride-along with his cop brother, Robert.

 In the first episode of the TV series Breaking Bad, Walter White goes on a ride-along with his DEA agent brother-in-law, Hank Schrader.

 In the 2009 film Observe and Report, Ronnie Barnhardt (Seth Rogen's character) goes on a ride-along.

 The 2014 film Ride Along focuses on a security guard (Kevin Hart) going on a ride-along with a police officer (Ice Cube) whose sister he wants to marry.

 In 2016 TV series Lucifer features Lucifer Morningstar working with LAPD Detective Chloe Decker, with the latter referring to the former as a "glorified ride-along" in the fifth episode.